-BIOL U232: Human Anatomy 4 Register for CSCS 4 Certification Exam EDPH U120: Strength and Conditioning Techniques 1 (verify with P.E. department) EDPH U301: Exercise Physiology 4 1 Total Hours Required 21 1 Completion of the minor does NOT guarantee certification.
-2 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor.
-3 Minimum grade of C is required for all coursework.
-4 Certified Strength and Conditioning Specialist exam offered by the National Strength and Conditioning Association.
-EDPH U302: Biomechanics 3 EDPH U390: Field Experience 3 EDPH U457: Essentials of Strength and Conditioning 3 EDPH U459: Sport Nutrition 3
+EXSC U459: Sport Nutrition 3 Register for CSCS Certification Exam (verify with P.E. department)

+- 1 Completion of the minor does NOT guarantee certification. - 2 Up to 6 hours of General Education (<300 level) may be used to satisfy requirements of a minor. - ${\it 3~Minimum~grade~of~Cis~required~for~all~coursework.}$ - 4 Certified Strength and Conditioning Specialist exam offered by the National Strength and Conditioning Association.

-Bachelor of Science in Special Education Major in Learning Disabilities
+Bachelor of Science in Special Education Major in Learning Disabilities credit hrs.